sievericcardo/greenhouse_dt_project/setup-instructions/controller-instructions.md

-# Steps to set up a raspberry pi controller
+# Steps to set up a raspberry pi controller for the sensors

 1. Update the system
     - `sudo apt-get update`